RivaD2/box-challenge/README.md

 - Set the players score to localStorage only when the game has ended
 - Find a way to track to the player's bestScore

+**8th Phase:**

+- Introduce the search endpoint from Giphy API
+- Users should be able to enter in a search term to search for GIFs of their choosing
+  - This allows the user to customize the memory game
+- Show default gifs on page load of your choosing

+**9th Phase:**

+- Upon arrival to the game, the user should be given instructions on how to play this game
+  - Use a model to show instructions